UK Stocks-Factors to watch on Nov. 7

-LONDON, Nov 7 (Reuters) - Britain’s FTSE 100 futures edged up 0.2 percent on Friday, with the cash market seen remaining in a tight range as investors refrain from chasing stocks higher ahead of key U.S. monthly jobs data.
+LONDON, Nov 7 (Reuters) - Britain’s FTSE 100 index is seen opening up by 11-18 points on Friday, or 0.2-0.3 percent higher according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.2 percent at 6,551.15 points on Thursday.